Potion (song): Critical reception

 Upon its release, "Potion" generally garnered a positive reception from music critics.
-Paolo Ragusa from Consequence highlighted Lipa and Thug's vocals as well as Harris' production in the song as a demonstration of his competence to "work with any kind of artist to accomplish his vision".
-Dylan Green for Pitchfork also complimented Harris' "well-engineered" production, which he described as "sturdy enough to house a steamy Lipa hook and a nimble verse from Thug".
+Paolo Ragusa from Consequence highlighted Lipa and Young Thug's vocals as well as Harris's production in the song as a demonstration of his competence to "work with any kind of artist to accomplish his vision".
+Dylan Green for Pitchfork also complimented Harris's "well-engineered" production, which he described as "sturdy enough to house a steamy Lipa hook and a nimble verse from Thug".
 Samantha Reis of We Rave You labeled the song as a "hot and sensual" song, showcasing Harris' ability to effortlessly create his "especially ones that manage to perform equally bombastically on radio and on the dancefloor".
-Rachel Narozniak from Dancing Astronaut commended Lipa's "inimitable mezzo-soprano" and Thug's "flair" also feeling the song to be a "seamless continuation of the Funk Wav [Bounces Vol. 1] sound".
+Rachel Narozniak from Dancing Astronaut commended Lipa's "inimitable mezzo-soprano" and Young Thug's "flair" also feeling the song to be a "seamless continuation of the Funk Wav [Bounces Vol. 1] sound".
 Chris Deville for Stereogum commented that the song "taps right back into the first volume's fun beachside vibe".
-Isabel von Glahn of Westdeutscher Rundfunk (WDR) noted the song's "electrifying vibes", with Lipa and Thug complementing the sound perfectly, making it an "ideal summer pop track".
+Isabel von Glahn of Westdeutscher Rundfunk (WDR) noted the song's "electrifying vibes", with Lipa and Young Thug complementing the sound perfectly, making it an "ideal summer pop track".

 Starr Bowenbank from Billboard described the song as "sultry", with Lipa exuding a simmering sensuality, predicting it to be a "sweltering, soon-to-be hit that's primed for dominating party playlists".
 Katie Bein from the same publication characterised the song as a "summer jam", commenting that it fuses "Santana vibes with a lounge mood".
 Alex Gonzalez of Uproxx labeled the song as "funky", aligning with the "disco and synth-pop sounds of Lipa's Future Nostalgia" that is "edgy enough to serve as a bridge to her next".
-In reviewing the album Funk Wav Bounces Vol.2, Ryan Bulbeck from Renowned for Sound found "Potion" to "effectively encapsulate the records direction".
+In reviewing the album Funk Wav Bounces Vol.2, Ryan Bulbeck from Renowned for Sound found "Potion" to "effectively encapsulate the record's direction".
 Izzy Sigston for The Line of Best Fit regarded the song to be "the perfect potion for a unwinding on a sticky summer evening".
-Maura Johnston of Rolling Stone believed Lipa and Thug to "dissemble the art of seduction" on the song.
+Maura Johnston of Rolling Stone believed Lipa and Young Thug to "dissemble the art of seduction" on the song.
 While Hannah Mylrea from NME described it as a "sultry, carefree jam", Arwa Haider for Financial Times labeled the song as "tuneful" and "intoxicating".
 However, Ben Devlin of MusicOMH rendered the song as "nice" but opined that it "seems to lack impact".
 Owen Myers from Pitchfork viewed the song as Lipa's "weakest [...] underwhelming post-Future Nostalgia singles".